ssandri/rest-api-automation/readme.md

 ### Logs

-Each test scenarios execution will generate a log file inside the folder `logs`
+Each test scenario execution will generate a log file inside the folder `logs`

 ## Reporting